A History of LGBTQIA+ and Pride Month Marketing

 Source: Queer Advertising

-Absolut was one of the first brands to directly market to the LGBTQIA+ community.
+Absolut was one of the first brands to market directly to the LGBTQIA+ community.

 These 1981 “Absolut Perfection” ads were served in LGBTQIA+ publications across the country, and the messaging was clear: Absolut wanted this segment to know that they didn’t see flaws or imperfections in queer identities.